MMercieca/CodePath/README.md

 ## Plan

-* Hour 1
+* Hour 1 - *DONE*
   * Document the plan
   * Document requirements
   * Document questions
   * Create a database schema
-* Hour 2
+* Hour 2 *DONE*
   * Install Devise
-  * Create other models from schema
+  * ~~Create other models from schema~~ We'll do this as needed
-  * First deploy to Heroku
+  * ~~First deploy to Heroku~~ Waiting on Heroku to fix their outage
   * Install ActiveAdmin
     * Get ActiveAdmin working with users
 * Hour 3
-  * Get uploads working
+  * This was taken up with Hour 2 stuff.
 * Hour 4
-  * First pass at making things pretty
+  * Admin interface for making teachers and other admins
+  * Teachers can create a class
 * Hour 5
-  * Invite a class list
+  * Specs for what makes sense
 * Hour 6
+  * Teachers can upload files
+  * First pass at making things pretty
+* Hour 7
   * Admin interface
-    * User management
     * File deletion
-* Hour 7
+* Hour 8
   * Content moderation
-* Hour 8
 * Hour 9
 * Hour 10
   * Cleanup whatever I can

+### Update 1

+Sign up/sign in/and sign out work.
+It was impossible to use without basic navigation so I had to add that in and move it up.
+But now the styles are bugging me.
+I don't want to spend too long on those but I'll have to do some basic work on that before going much further.

+### Update 2

+Well, I lied.
+Instead I got ActiveAdmin working for only admins.
+I don't seed users yet.
+I don't think I want to but I'm not sure what that would make the development experience like.
+So I'll punt on that for a bit while I think.

+I did not allocate any time for specs.
+That's a real bummer.
+But the app also needs to do stuff for specs to be worth while.

+Fortunately, I have some hours at the end which are unallocated.
+So I'll update the plan with what is done and rework what's remaining.

 ## Development Setup